Wednesday, April 22, 2015

 Despite the instructional learning, we had loads of fun!
 Full of boyish verve and vivacity, we played intramural sports and had contests for handmade sailboats and wooden racing cars (that we carved ourselves).

 We learned about our national heritage.
-We travelled to the Commonwealth of Pennsylvania to see the Liberty Bell (a national treasure) and Independence Hall (a UNESCO World Heritage Site) where the nation was born.
+We travelled to the Commonwealth of Pennsylvania to see the Liberty Bell (a national treasure) and Independence Hall (a UNESCO World Heritage Site) where the nation was born in Philadelphia.

 We also bought Philly Cheesesteak sandwiches from the two "competing" restaurants in Philadelphia.
 Both were mediocre.
 We discovered that it was a gimmick to deceive tourists to buy food from both places.
 That taught us a lesson to be wiser.